High school boys soccer practices started across Illinois this week. Here are five storylines we’ll be watching in The Times’ coverage area.

 Can Serena and Earlville find their footing?

-Who will make the 2025 Times All-Area Boys Soccer Team, and who will be our Player of the Year?
+Who will make the 2025 Times All-Area Boys Soccer Team, and who will be Player of the Year?

 Projected contenders for those spots?

-Ottawa’s Lopez, Streator’s Hoekstra, Somonauk-Leland-Newark’s Brockway and Serena’s Rosengren are all coming off seasons that produced first-team honors.
+Ottawa’s Lopez, Streator’s Hoekstra, Somonauk-Leland-Newark’s Brockway, and Serena’s Rosengren are all coming off seasons that produced first-team honors.